 Setting the Sheets Free

 Over the course of their commission with residents in St. Georges Court, Heather Parnell & David Mackie have been exploring the basic realities of cleaning laundry and putting it out to dry in the public gaze.
-Something many people still have to do, either through financial necessity or an innate desire, in this age of labour saving white goods with an insatiable supply of expendable energy.
+Something many people still have to do through financial necessity or an innate desire to preserve energy without the convenient use of a tumble drier.

 Working in close collaboration with a core group of residents, who have travelled along fellow artist, Glenn Davison’s Yellow Brick Road, the artists have conceived a series of exquisite and tactile sculptural — but equally functional — washing line posts, the like of which haven’t been seen before.

 These unique works of art made exclusively for the St. George’s Court estate feature concrete poetry epitaphs derived from an evocative poem created by Claire Potter and the residents (presented below) that draws on their poignant stories about laundry culture of the past and present.

 The artists’ bespoke Poetry Washing Lines give voice to a common culture of the past, a longing for a more communal engagement in the future and a fitting tribute to an older generation who care deeply about their community and sense of place, against all the odds that austerity brings in the South Wales Valleys.